Working With Media on Records

 If a MediaSet data type field is used in a report object, then only the first associated media file is displayed in the generated report.

-The media type, sometimes referred to as the MIME type, is an Internet standard to describe the contents of a file.
-Internet browsers use the media types to determine how to handle the file.
-There are several media types, such as image, audio, and video.
-Currently, Dynamics NAV only supports image types.
-More specifically, you can only use image types that are supported by the System.Drawing.Image class of the .NET Framework, which include:
+The media type, also referred to as the MIME (Multipurpose Internet Mail Extensions) type, is an Internet standard to describe the contents of a file.
+Internet browsers use the MIME type to determine how to handle the file.
+The Media and MediaSet datatypes support all recognized MIME types.

 GIF type is not supported on reports.
 If you want to display an image on a report, use another supported type.